Italy (humanist cursive); global calligraphic traditions · c. 1400–present (modern script: 16th century copperplate)

 Script Lettering style is characterized by: flowing connected letters, graceful curves, varied stroke weight, elegant ascenders/descenders, rhythmic consistency.
 This makes it ideal for wedding invitations, luxury branding, certificate design.

 Yes!
-Clearly lets you generate unlimited script lettering SVG graphics with AI.
-Describe what you want, select the Script Lettering style, and get a unique vector graphic in seconds.
-All generated SVGs include commercial rights.
+Clearly lets you generate script lettering SVG graphics with AI — describe what you want, select the Script Lettering style, and get a unique vector graphic in seconds.
+Preview free; $10 once unlocks a clean, watermark-free SVG with a commercial license — no subscription — or subscribe for unlimited generations and stealth (private) mode.

 Notable script lettering artists include Hermann Zapf, Jessica Hische, Seb Lester, Herb Lubalin, Edward Johnston, Molly Jacques.
 Script lettering carries the intimacy and personality of handwriting into designed typography.